Configure Microsoft Defender Antivirus scanning options

 Scan > Configure low CPU priority for scheduled scans

 If real-time protection is turned on, files are scanned before they are accessed and executed.
 The scanning scope includes all files, including files on mounted removable media, such as USB drives.
-If the device performing the scan has real-time protection or on-access protection turned on, the scan will also include network shares.
+If the device performing the scan has real-time protection or on-access protection turned on, the scan also includes network shares.

 Use PowerShell to configure scanning options

-For more information on how to use PowerShell with Microsoft Defender Antivirus, see
+For more information on how to use PowerShell with Microsoft Defender Antivirus, see the following articles:

 Use WMI to configure scanning options